 Counseling Center- Announcements/Events

--Method Test Prep will be running SAT Prep Classes at OBHS leading up to the March SAT and ACT Prep Classes at OBHS leading up to the April ACT.
+-Method Test Prep will be running virtual test prep classes.
 We also provide all students with free access to the Method Test Prep web-based platform for SAT and ACT prep.
-To enroll in either of these prep classes which cost between $265-$300 or to enroll in free online prep, visit: Method Test Prep To learn more about the program benefits, visit: Benefits of Method Test Prep
+To learn more about the virtual prep classes offered or to enroll in free online prep, visit: Method Test Prep To learn more about the program benefits, visit: Benefits of Method Test Prep